newlaurent62/rayZ-builder/README.md

   - non-session-manager (a fast and reliable session manager)
   - raysession (compatible with non-session-manager.
 It adds some useful features)

-The purpose of rayZ-builder is to create wizards that fill templates to create a session documents.
+The purpose of rayZ-builder is to create wizards that fill templates to create session documents.

 It uses declarative XML files and cheetah template engine.

-Once walking through the wizard steps and validated the inputs, those inputs are passed to the template to create the final session document.
+Once walking through the wizard steps and the inputs are validated, those inputs are passed to the template to create the final session document.

 ## Try the wizards